riseupnet/riseup_help/pages/about-us/press/fbi-seizes-anonymous-remailer/en.md

 Q: How does Mixmaster / Anonymous remailers work?

 A: Anonymous remailers work by connecting to other anonymous remailers in a chain, and every one in that chain removes the mail header information  making it impossible to find the real sender.
-"The Tor project maintains a list":https://www.torproject.org/about/torusers.html.en of typical users of this and other anonymity systems, and the "Mixmaster home page":http://mixmaster.sourceforge.net/
+[The Tor project maintains a list](https://www.torproject.org/about/torusers.html.en) of typical users of this and other anonymity systems, and the [Mixmaster home page](http://mixmaster.sourceforge.net/).